Christian Barmore

-Christian Barmore (born July 28, 1999) is an American football defensive tackle for the New England Patriots of the National Football League (NFL).
-He played college football at Alabama and was drafted by the Patriots in the second round of the 2021 NFL Draft.
+Christian Barmore (born July 28, 1999) is an American professional football defensive tackle for the New England Patriots of the National Football League (NFL).
+He played college football for the Alabama Crimson Tide and was selected by the Patriots in the second round of the 2021 NFL draft.

-Early life and high school
+Early life

 Barmore grew up in Philadelphia, Pennsylvania, and attended Abraham Lincoln High School his freshman year before transferring to Saints John Neumann and Maria Goretti Catholic High School.
-Barmore originally verbally committed to play college football at Temple during the summer going into his senior year, but de-committed and reopened his recruitment.
+Barmore originally verbally committed to play college football for the Temple Owls during the summer going into his senior year, but de-committed and reopened his recruitment.
 Barmore ultimately signed to play at Alabama over offers from Baylor, Florida, Georgia, and LSU.

 College career

 Barmore redshirted his true freshman season.
 As a redshirt freshman, he played in 12 games and made 26 tackles, including six tackles for loss and two sacks and was named to the SEC All-Freshman team.
 Barmore was named first-team All-SEC as a redshirt sophomore, finishing the season with 37 total tackles, 9.5 tackles for loss, and eight sacks with three forced fumbles and three passes defended.
 He was named the Defensive MVP of the 2021 College Football Playoff National Championship game after making five tackles, including two for a loss and one sack in Alabama's 52-24 win over Ohio State.
-Following the national title game, Barmore announced that he would forgo his remaining two years of eligibility and enter the 2021 NFL Draft.
+Following the national title game, Barmore announced that he would forgo his remaining two years of eligibility and enter the 2021 NFL draft.

 Professional career

-Barmore was selected by the New England Patriots in the second round (38th overall) of the 2021 NFL Draft.
+Barmore was selected by the New England Patriots in the second round (38th overall) of the 2021 NFL draft.
 Barmore was the first defensive tackle selected.
 He signed his four-year rookie contract, worth $8.5 million, on July 21, 2021.
 He played in all 17 games and was named to the PFWA All-Rookie Team.

 On November 18, 2022, Barmore was placed on injured reserve.
 He was activated on December 17.

+On April 29, 2024, Barmore signed a four-year contract extension with the Patriots worth up to $92 million.
+This made him the highest paid player in New England Patriots history, not named Tom Brady.
+On July 28, Barmore was diagnosed with blood clots, rendering him out indefinitely.
+He was placed on the reserve/non-football injury list to begin the season.
+He was activated on November 16.
+On December 19, he was placed back on the reserve/non-football injury list due to "recurring symptoms".